TFHRC-ABML/AutoFTIR/README.md

 <p align="center"><b>Figure 3:</b> Main Page (Data Loaded)</p>

 By clicking on "Review and Edit DB", the user will have access to all test results stored in the database (see [Figure 4](#fig-review)).
-In this page, the user can filter the stored data based on their B-number and state of laboratory aging.
-User can also select each row of the data by clicking on any cell, and then use the "Review/Modidy Selected Row" button to review or make changes to the preprocessing and analysis of that specific test data.
+In this page, the user can filter the stored data based on their ID number and laboratory aging level.
+User can also select each row of the data by clicking on any cell, and then use the "Review/Modify Selected Row" button to review or make changes to the preprocessing and analysis of that specific test data.

 <a id="fig-review"></a>
 <p align="center">